Student Organizations and Groups

 No organization, group, or individual may use the College's name without the express authorization of the College Council except to identify the institutional affiliation.
 College approval or disapproval of any policy may not be stated or implied by an individual, group, or organization.

 Membership lists of any group or organization will be available to College authorities in the ordinary pursuit of their duties.
 In addition, the names and addresses of officers shall be required as a condition for access to College funds.
 However, membership lists will not be released outside the College without the consent of the organization or group.
-The lists of officers and, where appropriate, the members of organizations will be kept and released by the Director of Campus Activities.
+The lists of officers and, where appropriate, the members of organizations will be kept and released by the Director of Student Activities.

 College facilities and services may be used by organizations, groups, and individuals within the College for regular business meetings, for social programs, and for programs open to the public.
-The Campus Activities office works in conjunction with the CSA Senate and all student groups and organizations, in planning programs, helping to raise funds, and supervising contractual relationships with off-campus organizations .
+The Student Activities office works in conjunction with the CSA Senate and all student groups and organizations, in planning programs, helping to raise funds, and supervising contractual relationships with off-campus organizations .
 The Campus Services office is responsible for scheduling the use of College buildings.

 Adopted by the Board of Trustees June 17, 1993, upon recommendation of the College Council.